CodeAndCrux/codeandcrux.github.io/_posts/draft-2022-10-04-my-mental-health-struggles.md

 ----

 ADDITIONAL TOPICS AND NOTES
+## Moving in with parents
+## Paying off debt as step toward mental health
 ## Projecting my depression onto my failed relationships, but somedays I would feel fine, so it was clearly my depression, not my failed relationships, that were really the biggest problem.

 -- Life is not happiness.
 If someone leads you to believe that people are mostly happy, they're probably trying to exploit you.
 They want you to believe that you need them or their product or service in order to be happy.
 Be wary of people who engage your emotions.